metalsoft-io/metalcloud-sdk-go/docs/CreateLogicalNetworkFromProfile.md

 `func (o *CreateLogicalNetworkFromProfile) UnsetMtu()`

 UnsetMtu ensures that no value is present for Mtu, not even an explicit nil
+### GetExtensionInstanceId

+`func (o *CreateLogicalNetworkFromProfile) GetExtensionInstanceId() int32`

+GetExtensionInstanceId returns the ExtensionInstanceId field if non-nil, zero value otherwise.

+### GetExtensionInstanceIdOk

+`func (o *CreateLogicalNetworkFromProfile) GetExtensionInstanceIdOk() (*int32, bool)`

+GetExtensionInstanceIdOk returns a tuple with the ExtensionInstanceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExtensionInstanceId

+`func (o *CreateLogicalNetworkFromProfile) SetExtensionInstanceId(v int32)`

+SetExtensionInstanceId sets ExtensionInstanceId field to given value.

+### HasExtensionInstanceId

+`func (o *CreateLogicalNetworkFromProfile) HasExtensionInstanceId() bool`

+HasExtensionInstanceId returns a boolean if a field has been set.

+### SetExtensionInstanceIdNil

+`func (o *CreateLogicalNetworkFromProfile) SetExtensionInstanceIdNil(b bool)`

+ SetExtensionInstanceIdNil sets the value for ExtensionInstanceId to be an explicit nil

+### UnsetExtensionInstanceId
+`func (o *CreateLogicalNetworkFromProfile) UnsetExtensionInstanceId()`

+UnsetExtensionInstanceId ensures that no value is present for ExtensionInstanceId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)